An essential part of processing payments is managing payouts and when your sellers get their funds.

 Settlements that require further review get held for risk review.
 Finix's team will reach out to you via a support ticket if further investigation is needed.

-When your users create transfers while processing payments, they aren't immediately available to be paid out until Finix receives the funds from the transaction.
+When your sellers create transfers while processing payments, they aren't immediately available to be paid out until Finix receives the funds from the transaction.

 Once we have received the funds, the